punkave/frontend-challenge/README.md

 ## How to submit your work

 Fork this project on github.
-When you're finished, send us the URL of your public repository and the URL of your running instance of the app. *Consider using `.gitignore` to avoid putting any deployment credentials or API key in your public repository.*
+When you're finished, send us the URL of your public repository.
+You should also include clear instructions to run the app and/or the URL of your running instance of the app (if you're hosting it). *Consider using `.gitignore` to avoid putting any deployment credentials or API key in your public repository.*

 **If you prefer, you may submit your code to us privately by email,** rather than using a fork in your public github.

 ## Extra credit

+* Host it:
+  * Make your app available on a server that we can communicate with from the office, not just running it locally.
+Although this is not a system administration job, we're interested in seeing that you are comfortable with the fundamentals of making something live on a webserver.
+(Hint: Heroku, Now, Digital Ocean and Linode are all options to consider.)
 * Ask the user whether they are looking for a bike, or a place to park one.
 * Use color or some other means to emphasize when there are plenty of bikes/racks, or very few.
 * Update in real time.